 Neutrons at the ILL are delivered by its reactor.

-Refurbished between 1993 and 1995, it produces the most intense continuous neutron flux in the world in the moderator region: 1.5x1015 neutrons per second per cm2, with a thermal power of 58.3 MW.
+Refurbished between 1993 and 1995, thereactor produces the most intense continuous neutron flux in the world in the moderator region: 1.5x1015 neutrons per second per cm2, with a thermal power of 58.3 MW.

-The reactor operates continuously for a 50-day cycle, followed by a shutdown to change the fuel element.
-In addition, there is a longer shutdown to enable necessary maintenance work to be carried out.
-Normally there are 4 cycles a year, providing 200 days for science.
+The reactor operates continuously for a 50-day period ("cycle"), followed by a shutdown to change the fuel element.
+One longer shutdown is planned every year to enable maintenance work to be carried out.
+Normally there are 4 cycles in a year, providing 200 days for science.